edumserrano/dotnet-sdk-extensions/docs/integration-tests/hosted-services.md

 **Note**: when debugging it might be useful to set this to a larger period to allow you to step through your code more easily before the check for the condition kicks in and potentially shuts down the test server.

-### Manually terminating the test server

-You can use the overloads of the `WebApplicationFactory.RunUntilAsync` extension method to pass a `CancellationToken` which will stop the web server if cancelled.

 ## How to run the demo

 The demo for this extension is represented by a test class.

-* Go to the project `/demos/AspNetCore.Extensions.Testing.Demos/AspNetCore.Extensions.Testing.Demos.csproj`
+* In Visual Studio go to the `DotNet.Sdk.Extensions.Testing.Demos project`.
-* Run the tests for the class `HostedServicesDemoTests`
+* Run the tests for the [HostedServicesDemoTests class](/demos/DotNet.Sdk.Extensions.Testing.Demos/HostedServices/HostedServicesDemoTests.cs).

+Analyse the [HostedServicesDemoTests class](/demos/DotNet.Sdk.Extensions.Testing.Demos/HostedServices/HostedServicesDemoTests.cs) for more information on how this demo works.